umutaykol/Android-World_News/README.md

 Get more information about [@newsapi.org](https://newsapi.org)

-* This project shows Türkiye, United States, France, Britain and Italia news from `https://newsapi.org`
+* This project shows Türkiye, United States, France, Brazil and Italia news from `https://newsapi.org`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>